stellar-deprecated/docs/guides/attachment.md

 # Attachments

 Sometimes there is a need to send more information about a transaction than fits in the provided memo field, for example: KYC info, an invoice, a short note.
-Such data shouldn't be placed in the [ledger](./concepts/ledger.md) because of it's size or private nature.
+Such data shouldn't be placed in the [ledger](./concepts/ledger.md) because of its size or private nature.
 Instead, you should create what we call an `Attachment`.
 A Stellar attachment is simply a JSON document.
 The sha256 hash of this attachment is included as a memo hash in the transaction.
 The actual attachment document can be sent to the receiver through some other channel, most likely through the receiver's [Auth server](./compliance-protocol.md).

 ## Attachment structure